day50-dev/Streamdown/README.md

 ```
 ![Streamdown is Amazing](https://github.com/user-attachments/assets/268cb340-78cc-4df0-a773-c5ac95eceeeb)

-It's realtime.
+## Fast and Realtime.
 Here it is running over a FIFO socket in tmux on an M4 using bitnet.
 You can see the unstructured content on the right and the realtime Streamdown render on the left.

 [bitnet.webm](https://github.com/user-attachments/assets/62eb625e-82c4-462d-9991-ed681d6fbcd0)